akononovicius/physRisk-content-repository/articles/2013/core-periphery-network-models.md

 We have written above that the core-periphery networks are almost indestructible.
 Namely they are immune to node removal.
-You can test this claim using the app below.
+You can test this claim using the app bellow.
 Your aim should be a destruction of the network without fully destroying its core.
 The nodes are destroyed by pressing "X" button, which is found near every node.
 If it is necessary you can move the nodes by dragging, and also restart app by pressing